binhe-lab/C037-Cand-auris-adhesin/02-case-studies/output/blast/README.md

     ```

 1. Edited the output text file by adding a header.
 Then open that file in Excel and removed the comment lines along with several entries with E-value > 10E-5.
 The result is stored in an excel file of the same base name as above.
+## 2020-10-20 [HB] Correct GRYC mistakes
+During a discussion Rachel pointed out that the domain architecture figure showed a few sequences that are shorter than 500 a.a.
+I doubled checked and found that there are two of them.
+One is from _N. delphensis_ and in my notes I explained the reason why I included it, because it is a "partial CDS".
+The other is from _N. bracarensis_.
+It turned out that the length of the protein in the blast hit table is incorrect.
+I manually edited that file and most likely introduced the error in the process.
+So I just removed the latter in the new `XP_028889033_homologs_combine.fasta`.
+Also, I noticed that I included one sequence from _C. auris_ strain B8441, making _C. auris_ the only species with more than one strain represented in the homologs list.
+Moreover, I didn't systematically include _all_ hits from B8441.
+So I decided to remove that.
+Lastly, I decided to include CAGL0L00227g, which was originally excluded because query coverage of this hit was 47%, below the 50% cutoff I set.
+However, upon further looking, I found this sequence interesting as it is very long (~3kb, similar to the query) and has extremely high Serine content.
+Thus I decided to include it to demonstrate the evolution of this protein family in _C. glabrata_.